-Henry (Vincent Franklin) is forty six, gay and happy in a relationship with Lance, his boyfriend of nine years (Cyril Nri).
+Henry (Vincent Franklin) is forty-six, gay and seemingly happy in a relationship with Lance, his boyfriend of nine years (Cyril Nri).
 Or so it would seem.
 For after a date which culminates in an an attempted threesome ends very badly indeed, Vincent soon finds himself out on his ear: homeless, jobless and strongly drawn to a much younger man, the beautiful but arrogant Freddie (Freddie Fox).
-But with Lance increasingly drawn to the unpredictable and volatile Daniel, can the two men survive in the heady atmosphere o.f the gay scene of 21st century Manchester.
+But with Lance increasingly drawn to the unpredictable and volatile Daniel (James Murray), can the two men survive in the heady atmosphere of the 21st century Manchester gay scene?

 But don’t be fooled.
 Episode 6 of this eight part series is a masterpiece, as good as anything on British TV this decade so far.
-Cleverly linked with the series is Banana, a series of one offs looking more closely at the minor characters from Cucumber.
-With a range of writers (Including Sue Perkins) these are less consistent in quality than Cucumber is but are all definitely worth a look (Tofu isn’t included at all, for some reason).
+Cleverly linked with the series is Banana, a series of one-offs looking more closely at the minor characters from Cucumber.
+With a range of writers (Including Sue Perkins) these are less consistent in quality than Cucumber, but are all definitely worth a look (although Tofu isn’t included at all here, for some reason).
 But, all in all, this is a superb package, well worth taking time to cast your eyes over.

 Cucumber & Banana